microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 `MaterialProcessing` because it does not intrinsically create new/modified samples.

-Terms that implied quantification like `MetaboliteQuantification` have been renamed to reemphasize the more fundamental activity of identifying, thus `MetaboliteIdentification`
+Terms that implied quantification like `MetaboliteQuantification` have been renamed to reemphasize the more fundamental activity of identifying, thus `MetaboliteIdentification`.

 A `CalibrationInformation` class, a `Configuration` class and two `Configuration` subclasses (illustrated below) have been added in support of chromatographic separations and mass spectrometry analyses.
 These are subclasses of the